 This particular shoot came from a workshop for photographers I was asked to present last year.
 Nearly a dozen photographers paid to participate in the event, and several florists, planners, bakers, and stationers provided their products (at cost) in return for some high-quality images showcasing their work.

 As a fellow florist and event designer, I understand the costs of supplying flowers or cakes for styled shoots.
 For the sake of this blog, let’s get right to the ins and outs of preparing for and maximizing your ROI from styled shoots.

-- The coordinator of the shoot should provide you with aesthetic inspiration, a list of the items they want featured (i.e. bouquet, boutonniere, etc.), and the contact information for any of the other participating vendors.
+Let’s walk through some key steps:- The shoot coordinator should provide you with aesthetic inspiration, a list of the items they want featured (i.e., bouquet, boutonniere, etc.), and contact information for other participating vendors.

 Once you have those photos, get out there and post the heck out of them!
 You worked hard to create something fresh – show it off!

 If you’re not sure how effective this kind of marketing can be, this shoot got picked up by multiple blogs, including Martha Stewart!
 Hello, bucket list!
 Many thanks to the talented @kortney.boyett